AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 ### Fabrication for the Fluidized Beds Solids Detector
 The main fabrication for the Fluidized Beds Solids Detector is creating a hard shell that allows the sensor to be more user friendly.
 The hard shell is made using the software OnShape to create a 3D model of the casing that is eventually printed in a 3D printer.
 The model is designed by creating a hollow circular base with an inner radius of 0.875 inches and an outer radius of 1.0 inch.
 Then the base is extruded 6.5 inches and cut in half using a plane that runs parallel to the sensor.
 These dimension of the diameter of the sensor was designed to create a tight fit for the 1-inch PVC pipe, while also leaving enough room for a layer of foam to house the electronics.
 The 1-inch PVC pipe was used because the sensor is meant to fit around the HRS team’s apparatus which uses the 1-inch PVC pipe.
 The length was an optimization in order to minimize exposure to outside light while allowing for a good fit on the HRS team’s apparatus.
 To fit properly between the casing and the pipe, the foam should be 2.48 inches wide, 0.18 inches deep and 6.25 inches long.
 Both the LED and the photosensor are embedded within the foam opposing each other in the center of each side of the sensor.

+[EM: Perhaps a graphic would help on making these directions clearer?
+The first part of the paragraph is difficult to follow.]

 ![](onshape_model.jpg)